cloudflare/tls-tris/README.md

 ## Debugging

-The environment variable `TLSDEBUG` has three recognized values:
+The environment variable `TLSDEBUG` has one recognized values:

-  * `live`: print to stderr a handshake trace and error stacks
-  * `keys`: like `live`, but also print key material and derivation steps
-  * `error`: like `live`, but only dump to stderr if an error occurs
+  * `error`: if an handshake error occurs, print the CH and stack trace

 ## Running the NSS test client